microsoft/vscode-docs/docs/python/environments.md

 ### Conda environments

 A **conda environment** is a Python environment that's managed using the `conda` package manager (see [Getting started with conda](https://conda.io/projects/conda/en/latest/user-guide/getting-started.html) (conda.io)).
-Conda works well to create environments with interrelated dependencies as well as binary packages.
-Unlike virtual environments, which are scoped to a project, conda environments are available globally on any given computer.
-This availability makes it easy to configure several distinct conda environments and then choose the appropriate one for any given project.
+Whether to use a conda environment or a virtual one will depend on your packaging needs, what your team has standardized on, etc.

 ### Where the extension looks for environments